Hymns on Nisibis — XLV

 ✦ ─── ⟐ ─── ✦

-If the soul eats
+If the soul eats and fasts

-it is right that the body too
+it is right that the body too be repaid

-be recompensed, for it fasted with her.
+that fasted together with her.

-And if it is well known
+And since it is known

-That the soul which did not fast
+that the soul which did not fast

 should take the reward,

-and the body that fasted and toiled
+and the body that fasted and labored

-should be without reward!
+should go without reward.

-She too is afflicted, they say,
+She too, they say, was pressed

-by his fasts and his afflictions.
+by his fasts and afflictions;

-how much more shall he live
+how much more did he live

-by the stripes of his own limbs!
+in the lashings of his own members?

-For that would be unjust —
+For that would be injustice to hear:

 that if she grew great

-by the fame of his victories,
+in the abundance of his victories,

-how much more shall he be exalted
+how much more should he grow great

-by the reward of his own races!
+in the reward of his labors?

-It is abhorrent that he toiled
+It is hateful that he labored

-and she receives the reward.
+and she receives the wage.

-and hers the crown of life.
+and she again the crown of life.

-his life here he lost,
+he lost his life here

-and his resurrection is there.
+and his resurrection beyond.

-Oh, how twisted is the whole
+Or how twisted is the whole account

-argument of the erring!
+of the erring ones?

-For it is the body that hungers,
+For it is the body that is hungry,

-watches, and thirsts —
+wakeful, and thirsty —

 the companion without whom

-the soul cannot grow rich.
+the soul grows not rich.

-of both capital and interest —
+of capital and interest —

-and instead of his profits,
+and in place of his profits

 a bill of debts

-the fools have written against him —
+the fools wrote against him,

-they who made him without resurrection.
+who made him without resurrection.

-It is unjust that he hungered
+It is injustice that he hungered

-and she boasts of his fasting.
+and she boasts in his fast.

-It is unjust that he thirsted
+It is injustice that he thirsted

-and she is praised for his thirst.
+and she is praised in his thirst.

-She took the wages of his laborers
+She took the wages of his workers

-and left him the stubble.
+and left him the dregs —

-they defrauded the farmer:
+they defrauded the farmer,

 It is just that he be in glory

-and she in praise.
+and she also in praise.

 It is just that he be in life

-and she in vitality.
+and she also in living.

 It is just that he be in Eden